signalpoint/DrupalGap/docs/19_Compiling_a_Mobile_Application/03_Publishing_an_App_for_iOS/index.md

 We're finally ready to upload our app to Apple.

 1. Open xCode
-2. Next to the "Run" and "Stop" buttons, locate a drop down menu
-3. Select "MyProject -> iOS Device"
+2. Go to Product -> Destination -> iOS Device
 4. Go to Product -> Archive
 5. Wait for the archival to complete...
 6. Click the "Distribute" button (in the Organizer - Archives)